zingus/Crysis-Pseudo-Fullscreen-Nanny/README.md

   * Install it by copying it to: `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`
     Or simply run it each and every time you need it.
-    It discreetely waits in the background for a Crysis window to appear.
+    It discreetely awaits in the background for a Crysis window to appear.
     It shouldn't disrupt your everyday activities.

   * Tell me trough the [issue tracker][issues] if and how it isn't working for you.